 Learn how to punctuate acronyms and capitalize familiar initialisms.
 As a rule, you will use them for abbreviation and clarity in writing.

-ACRONYM RULES OF USE: You should use acronyms and other shortened phrases with caution and correctness.
+ACRONYM RULES: In fact, you should be using acronyms and other ways to shorten phrases with caution and correctness.

 When you write to communicate, the misuse of an acronym or an initialism is more likely to confuse than clarify.